 The important thing to remember is that the priority is to avoid criminal liability.
 Having said that, the amount of payback is also important.
 In some cases, especially when the total amount is very high, and the beneficiary’s eligibility is questionable but plausible, reducing the amount owed for money expended by the Department of Social Services for Medicaid, Child Health Plus or SNAP benefits may be possible.
 Some of the ways we do that are showing a period of eligibility.
 The letter can be an indication of what we are dealing with.

 Is there a way to not pay back any benefits and to keep my services and benefits?

 If we can prove to the Department of Social Services that you were eligible in the first place, then it may be possible to avoid benefit payback, and it may be possible to keep your services and benefits.
 However, most investigated cases have a solid foundation and are difficult to challenge in a significant way.

 Can I pay back the DSS in installments?

 The investigation department’s priority is to collect as much as they can with as much of it upfront as possible.
 It is possible in some cases to enter into an installment agreement, with assistance from an experienced attorney.
 It’s easier to get low installments on Medicaid cases than on SNAP cases.
 If you got a letter from the DSS and you are looking for an attorney, you can contact us at firstname.lastname@example.org.

 How much does it cost to hire an attorney?

-The fee for a Medicaid fraud or food-stamp fraud attorney to represent you during a Medicaid or SNAP food stamp investigation by the DSS/HRA would depend on your situation, which will be explained in the letter or during a meeting with the HRA investigator.
+The fee for a Medicaid fraud or food-stamp fraud attorney to represent you during a Medicaid or SNAP food stamp investigation by the DSS would depend on your situation, which will be explained in the letter or during a meeting with the DSS investigator.